 What is an unconventional personal loan?

 Like a traditional personal loan, an unconventional personal loan lets you borrow a fixed amount of money from a lender.
 You’ll need to repay the loan, plus interest charges that accrue, within an agreed-upon time frame.
-The borrowed funds can be used toward upcoming purchases, like a car repair, medical bills or other large purchases.
+The borrowed funds can be used toward upcoming purchases, like a car repair or medical bills.

-Unconventional personal loans, however, differ in two key ways: The money is borrowed from nontraditional lenders, such as marketplace lenders, and these lenders focus on unconventional factors, data points and personal information to evaluate the loan applicant.
-In short, many of these online lenders offer additional personal loan options for those who would otherwise not qualify at a traditional bank.
+Unconventional personal loans, however, differ in two key ways: The money is borrowed from nontraditional lenders, such as marketplace lenders, that focus on unconventional factors to evaluate the loan applicant.
+Consequently, you could get approved for funding even if you wouldn’t qualify at a traditional bank.

 How do personal loan approvals usually work?

-Unconventional personal loan lenders may take all of this information into account, but they may weigh those factors differently.
+Unconventional personal loan lenders also evaluate your creditworthiness and DTI, but they may weigh those factors differently.
 They may also approve you based on things like your career or college degree.

 Unique personal loan lenders

 Avant, LendingPoint and Upstart are examples of online lenders that offer personal loans for borrowers without strong credit.
+Be mindful that each has its own eligibility requirements and underwriting criteria.
 Here are a few key details about their unconventional personal loan options.

 |Avant||580 FICO and 550 Vantage||9.95%–35.99%||2 to 5 years||$35,000|